Generative Compositional Augmentations for Scene Graph Prediction: Methods

 \textbf{Losses.} To train our generative model, we define several losses.
 These include the baseline SG classification loss \eqref{eq:baseline} and ones specific to our generative pipeline \eqref{eq:rec}-\eqref{eq:adv_full}.
 The latter are motivated by a CycleGAN~\cite{zhu2017unpaired} and, similarly, consist of the reconstruction and adversarial losses~\eqref{eq:rec}-\eqref{eq:adv_full}.

-We use an improved \textbf{scene graph classification loss} from~\cite{knyazev2020graph}, which is a sum of the node cross-entropy loss ${\cal L}^{O}$ and graph density-normalized edge cross-entropy loss ${\cal L}^{R}$: To improve $F$ by training it on augmented features $(\hat{V}, \hat{E})$, we define the \textbf{reconstruction (cycle-consistency) loss} analogous to \eqref{eq:baseline}:
+We use an improved \textbf{scene graph classification loss} from~\cite{knyazev2020graph}, which is a sum of the node cross-entropy loss ${\cal L}^{O}$ and graph density-normalized edge cross-entropy loss ${\cal L}^{R}$: ${\cal L}^{R}$ is computed based on the ratio of foreground (annotated) to background (not annotated) edges in a batch of scene graphs~\cite{knyazev2020graph}.
+To improve $F$ by training it on augmented features $(\hat{V}, \hat{E})$, we define the \textbf{reconstruction (cycle-consistency) loss} analogous to \eqref{eq:baseline}:

 We do not update $G$ on this loss to prevent its potential undesirable collaboration with $F$.
 Instead, to train $G$ as well as $D$, we optimize \textbf{conditional adversarial losses}~\cite{mirza2014conditional}.
 We first write these separately for $D$ and $G$ in a general form.
 So, for some features $\bm{x}$ and their corresponding class $\bm{y}$: